tmsm1999/iOS-Development/README.md

 8 - This is a game where the user is given a description and has to guess the word.
 With this project I learned how to create an graphical user interface programatically.
 I also learned about addTarget(), enumerated(), joined() and replacingOcurrences().

+9 - In this project I improved the user interface loading time of project 7 using multithreading.
+I learned about GCD (Grand Central Dispatch), performSelector() and Quality Of Service.